 Step 4 – Take a practice test

 The certification exam contains 80 questions.
 There is a practice test with 40 questions that is structured in the same way as the exam and has similar types of questions.
 This can be a useful guide to your preparedness.
-The practice test s also located on the SAP PartnerEdge..
+The practice test is located on the SAP PartnerEdge.
+You will need an S-user to access the SAP PartnerEdge.

 Step 5 – Sign up for the Implementation Consultant exam

-My recommendation is to sign up for the 9.0 version of the CTB1200 exam.
+Now that you're prepared, sign up for the 9.0 version of the C_TB1200 exam.
 The 9.0 exam is available in all languages and the links above are to the materials to prepare for the 9.0 exam.
 To sign up for CTB1200 go to the SAP Training and Certification shop: http://training.sap.com/shop/certification/

 Have you already seen the new Workbench widget part of SAP Business One 9.1, version for SAP HANA?